alanng10/class-lang/Doc/Article/Word/a.md

 Word "null" has meaning that is nothing.

+Word "this" has meaning that is currently is.

 Word "new" has meaning that is new instance.

 Words "prudate", "probate", "precate" and "private" have meanings that are applicable